Harlock101/snake/README.md

 # Snake Game
 Programming snake in python using pyglet lib.
-U can install the game on Windows with Snake_installer.exe
+You can install the game on Windows with Snake_installer.exe